“Blessed are those who are persecuted because of righteousness, for theirs is the kingdom of heaven.” (Matthew 5:10)

-Actually, the "kingdom of heaven" that Jesus is referring to is not a place.
-It is not a location.
+Actually, the "kingdom of heaven" that Jesus is referring to is not a location.

 This means that Jesus is speaking of a particular consciousness.
 It is the acceptance of God as having dominion or authority over all things.
 That God is the center.
 Thus the "kingdom of heaven" that Jesus is speaking of is a state of awareness or realization about the Supreme Being being the center, rather than us being the center of the universe.

-Yes, the word "heaven" - translated from the Greek word οὐρανός (ouranos) meaning "the region above the sidereal heavens, the seat of order of things eternal and consummately perfect where God dwells and other heavenly beings" - does indeed make the phrase "kingdom of heaven" sound like a physical place.
+Yes, the word "heaven" - translated from the Greek word οὐρανός (ouranos) meaning "the region above the sidereal heavens, the seat of order of things eternal and consummately perfect where God dwells and other heavenly beings."
+Indeed, this does make the phrase "kingdom of heaven" sound like a physical place.

 This would mean that Jesus would be saying, literally, something like "acceptance of God's authority the heaven."